Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Highlights:

-• Brokerage accounts can be opened at Citi Self Invest and J.P.
-Morgan Investing.
+• Citi Self Invest and J.P.
+Morgan Investing both offer self-directed brokerage accounts.

-• Automated accounts are available through Acorns and Citi Wealth Builder.
+• Automated investing is available through Acorns and also through Citi Wealth Builder.

-• The best trading software will be found at J.P.
+• The strongest trading experience is generally found at J.P.
 Morgan Self-Directed Investing.

 Cost